Ryushe/scripts/open_apps/readme.md

 - job searching (eg: linkedin(main), ai(main), resume_buliders(right))

 ## start:
-- run
+1. run
   - `./new.sh filename`
 or
-- `./new.sh filename foldername` - makes folder to put sh into
+2. `./new.sh filename foldername` - makes folder to put sh into
   - helpful when want to use the url file feature
+3. open new script and edit the workspaces/apps to open
+4. If wanting chrome tabs, make file with the name `url` anywhere in the name and end with .txt to have opened (optional)
+  - each new file is a new chrome instance: `ex name: aiurls.txt`
+  - see more on this below

 ## making new chrome instances:
 - every file that has `urls` and ends with `.txt` will be used